masterminds-kenya/social_network/checklist.md

   - [x] Update ON DELETE for a Users child insights and audience.
   - [s] Post to track different "media" posts.
   - [s] Update ON DELETE for a User's posts.
+  - [s] Model for capturing the limited time FB/IG stories
+  - [s] Metrics for limited time FB/IG stories
   - [ ] Manage incoming insight duplications
   - [ ] Make sure incoming audience data does not overwrite historical audience data.
   - [ ] Can make a connection between a brand and a user.
     - [ ] Define a campaign for each connection.
+- [ ] Add a logical catch for existing users to re-route to data update
+  - [ ] For all data collection on new users, move to external functions
+  - [ ] Refactor User data collection functions to work on create and update
+  - [ ] Refactor User data collection functions to work also work for Brands
 - [ ] Can Update data for existing Influencer Users
-- [ ] Add a logical catch for existing users to re-route to data update
 - [ ] Refine Brand Model with constructor function for translating from FB.
 - [ ] Can update data for existing Brand accounts
 - [ ] Refine decision for fields from insights data.